mikeroher/3sum-python/README.md

 9. Scatter the A file chunks to each process.
 10. Read in file B.
 11. Each process, calls `find_threeway_match`, on the file A chunk it received
+12. If the user wants to exit early, once a process finds a threeway match, it will quit once it finds a match and skip the remaining steps.
-12. Gather the matches from each process into a list
+13. Gather the matches from each process into a list
-13. Loop through the matches and print the results
+14. Loop through the matches and print the results

 ## Usage